 You have no items in your shopping cart.

 Don’t try to copy the style of fashion, hair or makeup from when you graduated.
-For instance, in 1983 big hair and frosty pink lips were the pinnacle of cool (Exhibit A: photo of Morgan Fairchild), but that same look today is the pinnacle of trashy looking.
+For instance, in 1983 big hair and frosty pink lips were the pinnacle of cool (think of Morgan Fairchild), but that same look today is the pinnacle of trashy looking.
 The best thing you can do is look modern and current.

 How long have you had the same hairstyle and worn the same type of makeup?
 Depending on how much time you have before your reunion, big changes may not be the risk you are willing to take.
 If you have more time to play around, try out a new hairstyle and makeup look.
 Regardless, some updates are called for.